PhD summer school

 University of Vienna Biology Building, Djerassiplatz 1, 1030, Vienna, Austria

-Costs and applying
+Costs and application

-The course fee is 190€, covering all lunches and coffee breaks and laboratory materials for the five days of the summer school, including the summer school dinner with all invited speakers on September 18th.
+The course fee is 190 EUR, covering all lunches and coffee breaks and laboratory materials for the five days of the summer school, including the summer school dinner with all invited speakers on 18 September 2024.
 The fee does not include accommodation costs, but a list of affordable options will be provided.

-To apply, send a CV including a brief description of your current PhD topic and a short motivation statement by August 25th to Nathalia Jandl: nathalia.jandl@univie.ac.at.
+To apply, send a CV including a brief description of your current PhD topic and a short motivation statement by 25 August 2024 to Nathalia Jandl: nathalia.jandl@univie.ac.at.